The derivatives of the heat kernel on symmetric spaces: Introduction and statement of the results

-In this article we prove estimates of the derivatives of the heat kernel on symmetric and locally symmetric spaces of noncompact type.
+Our main objective in this article is to prove estimates of the derivatives of the heat kernel on noncompact symmetric spaces.
+We then obtain a variety of applications.

+More than the results themselves, it is the method in the proof of our main result that is nontrivial.
+More specifically, we are able to estimate time derivatives of the heat kernel by combining sharp heat kernel estimates with rough estimates of its time derivatives, and by improving step by step the resulting estimates using an iterative argument.
+The final estimates obtained this way are precise.

-A symmetric space is a homogeneous space that can be described as a coset Riemannian manifold $X=G/K,$ where $G$ is a semisimple Lie group and $K$ is a maximal compact subgroup (see \cite{HEL} for more details).
+A symmetric space is a homogeneous space that can be described as a coset Riemannian manifold $X=G/K,$ where $G$ is a semisimple Lie group and $K$ is a maximal compact subgroup.
 From now on, $ X $ will denote an $n$-dimensional symmetric space.